Prince Amyn Aga Khan and Dr. Eusebio Leal Spengler

-Your gala gift supports our work with communities around the world to preserve their most treasured places.
+Your gift provides significant support for our work with communities around the globe to preserve our most treasured places.